mdhiggins/sickbeard_mp4_automator/README.md

 MP4 Conversion/Tagging Automation Script.
 ==============

-**Automatically converts media files downloaded by various programs to mp4 files, and tags them with the appropriate metadata from theTVDB or TMDB.**
+**Automatically converts media files downloaded by various programs to a standardized format, and tags them with the appropriate metadata from TMDB if the container supports tagging.**

 Works on Windows, OSX, and Linux